Terms and Conditions

 Travel insurance is not included in the cost of your curated experience.

-Comprehensive travel insurance is mandatory for all guests and is a condition of booking with Momiji & Maple.
-Your policy must include, at a minimum, coverage for medical emergencies, personal injury, repatriation, trip cancellation, and lost baggage for the full duration of the journey.
+Comprehensive travel insurance is strongly recommended for all guests.
+Your policy should include, at a minimum, coverage for medical emergencies, personal injury, repatriation, trip cancellation, and lost baggage for the full duration of the journey.

 9. Waitlist Policy